jianlianggao/Bruker2h5/README.md

 # Bruker2h5
 Convert zipped Bruker NMR raw data into hdf (.h5 ) file

+This is standalone run version.

+For Docker version, please go to master branch.

 # Requirements
 R version is >=3.2 (h5 package does not support R < 3.2)